TheStantonator/CurrencyConverter/README.md

 ## More Information

 This is a project entirely around learning Vue from a React background.
-I'll summarise each file and explain my thinking for each one.
-I'll also not potential improvements for the future.
+I'll go through each area and explaind the components involved.
+I'll also note potential improvements for the future given more time and familiarity with Vue.

+### The Converter

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).